Mister Rogers' Neighborhood: Tributes

 Many of the artifacts from the set of Mister Rogers' Neighborhood, including the tree of X the owl, the make-believe neighborhood and the inside entrance to Mister Rogers' home is on display at the Heinz History Center in Pittsburgh.
 Also included is a life-size figure of Mister Rogers and a sweater he wore on the show.

 A kiosk containing artifacts used during the series is located on Concourse C of Pittsburgh International Airport, near the children's play area.
-The Mister Rogers' Neighborhood Archives at the University of Pittsburgh's School of Information Sciences is an academic resource and collection that contains correspondence, scripts, props, puppets, fan mail, 911 tapes including all but four episodes of the series on 3/4-inch production videotape; plus one on VHS (three other episodes are not in the collection) along with various videos of specials, interviews and scholarly articles that show the cultural impact of Fred Rogers' work.
+The Mister Rogers' Neighborhood Archives at the University of Pittsburgh School of Computing and Information is an academic resource and collection that contains correspondence, scripts, props, puppets, fan mail, 911 tapes including all but four episodes of the series on 3/4-inch production videotape; plus one on VHS (three other episodes are not in the collection) along with various videos of specials, interviews and scholarly articles that show the cultural impact of Fred Rogers' work.
 A statue of Fred Rogers exists on the North Shore of the Allegheny River near Heinz Field at the surviving footing of the Manchester Bridge.
 The original trolley from the shows is on display at the Canadian Broadcasting Centre in Toronto, Ontario.

 A documentary feature film about the series, titled Won't You Be My Neighbor?, was released by Focus Features on June 8, 2018.
 Another documentary, Mister Rogers & Me, was shown at film festivals in 2010 and on PBS stations in 2012.
-An American drama film, titled A Beautiful Day in the Neighborhood starring Tom Hanks as Rogers, was released on November 22, 2019 by TriStar Pictures.
+An American drama film, titled A Beautiful Day in the Neighborhood starring Tom Hanks as Rogers, was released on November 22, 2019, by TriStar Pictures.

 On September 21, 2018, a Google Doodle was created in honor of Mr. Rogers.

+In summer of 2023, a fan's Lego Ideas contest toy block creation of Mister Rogers' Neighborhood received some 10,000 supporters for an official project set.
+It advanced to the Sep.
+2023 review phase but was turned down by the Lego Review Board in May 2024.